ALL PRIVATE SESSIONS AND WORKSHOPS ARE BY DONATION ONLY

 Loving-Kindness Meditation: Engage your compassion and let it naturally expand.
 Be guided in the practice of loving-kindness toward yourself and others.
 Let your heart be warmed and your mind be opened while cultivating more compassion in the world.

-Morning Mindfulness Meditation and Discussion: This class focuses on cultivating mindfulness by becoming more aware of your individual senses and experiences.
-This class also discusses how to implement mindfulness into your daily life.
+Mindfulness Meditation: Focus on cultivating mindfulness by becoming more aware of your individual senses and experiences.

 Mantra Meditation: The repetition of significant words can welcome the potential to heal by replacing displeasing feelings with clarity.